MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 prepended with vga\_, and similar for the Ethernet clock.
 This naming convention helps prevent errors with incorrect clock domain crossings.

-This Clock Domain Crossing module (cdc.vhd) is a wrapper for a Xilinx Parameterized Macro (XPM), and these have to be explicitly enabled.
+The Clock Domain Crossing module (cdc.vhd) is a wrapper for a Xilinx Parameterized Macro (XPM), and these XPM's have to be explicitly enabled.
 This is done in line 14 of the Makefile.

 ## Ethernet